praise002/E-commerce-app/README.md

 * I created a basic e-commerce application.
 I made a product catalog and built a shopping cart using sessions.
 I implemented a custom context processor to make the cart available to all templates and created a form for placing orders.
 I also learned how to implement asynchronous tasks using Celery and RabbitMQ.

+* I integrated the Stripe payment gateway into my project and created a webhook endpoint to receive payment notifications.
+I built a custom administration action to export orders to CSV.
+I also customized the Django administration site using custom views and templates.
+Finally, I learned how to generate PDF files with WeasyPrint and how to attach them to emails.
 #### Basic commands
 - pipenv install Django~=4.1.0
 - pipenv install python-dotenv